helloitsxinyi/helloitsxinyi/README.md

 ### Hi!
 Thanks for stopping by 👋

 My interests lie in fullstack development using the MERN stack (MongoDB, Express.js, React, Node.js) and Java (Spring) for backend development.
-I am also currently picking up AWS too!
+I am currently picking up AWS too!

 <!--